spec-validator/validator/README.md

 - [@spec-validator/open-api-endpoint](packages/open-api-endpoint/README.md)

-  Two endpoints to generate Open API based documentation for the routes defined using the `rest-api-server`.
+  Endpoint decorators to generate Open API based documentation for the routes defined using the `rest-api-server`.

   `yarn add @spec-validator/open-api-endpoint`